omarvides/crud-challenge-frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## To run this application pointing to different environments use:
+## To run this application from code to point to different environments use:

 **For production**
 ```